INL/galahad-corpus-data/Readme.md

 rugghe	ADV(type=reg)	terug	mw_184982
 ```

-The *group_id* column is also used to link the parts of separable verbs:
+The *group_id* column is also used to link the parts of proper nouns and separable verbs (which may be discontinuous):
 ```
 De      NOU-P   De Wilde        mw_217988
 Wilde   NOU-P   De Wilde        mw_217988